CrunchyData/pg_featureserv/API.md

 * `transform` - transform the feature geometry by the given geometry function pipeline

 ### Response

+GeoJSON document containg the features produced by the request.

 #### Links
 * self - `/collections/{cid}/items.json` - This document as JSON